Department of Human Studies

 Kinesiology Major: Exercise Bioenergetics Concentrations

-A grade of C or better is required in all math, science, and major courses.
+A grade of C or better is required in all math, science, and major courses and CMST 101.
 Note: UAB requires 120 total semester hours in order to graduate.
 Students with this major may need additional electives to meet this requirement.

 Required Courses in Core Curriculum

-Students, in consultation with their academic advisor, must sequence requirements to meet any stated prerequisite requirements for specific courses in their curriculum, including UAB Core Curriculum requirements stated in this catalog.
-These courses are required for this major and can also fulfill core curriculum requirements:
+Students, in consultation with their academic advisor, must sequence requirements to meet any stated prerequisite requirements for specific courses in their curriculum, including UAB Blazer Core C requirements.

 Requirements for Kinesiology with a Concentration in Exercise Bioenergetics